starship/starship/docs/fr-FR/config/README.md

 ## Rust

 The `rust` module shows the currently installed version of Rust.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `Cargo.toml` file
 - The current directory contains a file with the `.rs` extension